propublica/fakenator/README.md

  - **port**: 33306
  - **schema**: cache

-To see all cache in your cached pages:
+To see all your cached pages:
 ```
 select * from `cache`.`dataStore`
 ```